 End of Day 3 (July 10, 2004):

-Here is the pond filled, and with the cap stones in place.
-Tomorrow (Sunday) we will attempt to place the rest of the field stones around the outside edge of the pond.
-That is, if we are not too stiff.
+Here, the pond was filled, and the cap stones were in place.
+The next day (Sunday) we placed the field stones around the outside edge of the pond.

 Day 4 (July 11, 2004):

 Here is our star enjoying a bask during the last moments in his original home.
-In a few short minutes, he will be moved into his new SUPER POND!
+In a few short minutes, he would be moved into his new SUPER POND!

 Up close and personal: "I'm moving to a better place, you can't touch me!"

-A pump for general circulation (to be used later on the waterfall), 10 feet of 1" diameter hose, a ball valve to adjust the flow, and three hose clamps.
+A pump for general circulation (used later, on the waterfall), 10 feet of 1" diameter hose, a ball valve to adjust the flow, and three hose clamps.

 A few plants taken from the old pond, a few new stones, and you have an island in the sun.
 See Cooter swimming on the left.